News Turn any service into MCP tools - Released EE v2.12

 cache_ttl

-Sets or overrides the cache headers to inform for how long the client or CDN can cache the request to this endpoint.
-Setting this value to a zero-value will use the cache_ttl of the service if any.
-Related: caching backend responses.
+Sets or overrides the cache headers to inform how long the client or CDN can cache the request to this endpoint.
+Setting this value to a zero-value will use the cache_ttl in the root of the configuration if any.
+This attribute does not cache content but tells others how to do it.
+For caching, see Caching Backend Responses.

 Specify units using ns (nanoseconds), us or µs (microseconds), ms (milliseconds), s (seconds), m (minutes), or h (hours).